urbancompasspony/docker/README.md

 Example:
 $ sudo docker network create -d macvlan --subnet=192.168.0.0/24 --gateway=192.168.0.1 -o parent=eth0.20 macvlan-custom

 Docker will assume that number from . is a sub-parent!
+But it needs more adjusts, not work out of box.

+WIP.

 ## To connect to an container that is running:
 $ sudo docker exec -it pihole /bin/bash